vipul1999/bookmybus_VipulKrishnaMathuria_20July/Readme.md

-Based on the updated `TicketController`, here's the revised `README.md` for the repository:
+Here's the reformatted `README.md` for the repository:

 ```markdown
 # Bus Ticket Management System